RyanQin24/Breadboard-CPU/README.md

 Note: most of the control signal being just wire from the output of my "Instruction data" signal is the result of properly formatting the binary encoding of the ISA.
 Its possible to do a arbitary encoding but it will make the control circuit very complex.

+From part 2), for the MSB and LSB flag circuit, it is the decoder circuit that tells the register file based on current instruction's opcode, what should the mux's 2-bit select lines be.

+For my ISA, MSB should be

 ** **

 **_6) Programming_**